KhronosGroup/Vulkan-ValidationLayers/docs/gpu_dump.md

 # Goals

-It is very valid to update the memory after recording a command buffer, this means GPU Dump will never be 100% accurate, that will require a more expensive GPU-AV to get that information.
+It is perfectly valid to update the memory after recording a command buffer, which means GPU Dump will never be 100% accurate.
+Getting that information requires the more expensive GPU-AV.

 The goal of GPU Dump was to provide a fast/lite tool that can still provide a lot of **useful** information.

-It can be viewed as a glorified `printf` aimmed at extension, such as `VK_EXT_descriptor_heap`, where there is a lot of information to keep track of.
+It can be viewed as a glorified `printf` aimed at extensions, such as `VK_EXT_descriptor_heap`, where there is a lot of information to keep track of.

 # Use GPU Dump as supplemental validation

-GPU Dump will **never** give an error, but it will give both `warning` and `info` level messages
+GPU Dump will **never** give an error, but it will give both `warning` and `info` level messages.

-By turning off `info`, but leaving on `warning` you can use GPU Dump to provide warnings where it noticed at command buffer recording time a potential issue will occur.
+By turning off `info`, but leaving on `warning`, you can use GPU Dump to provide warnings when it notices, at command buffer recording time, that a potential issue will occur.

 ## Wanting all the information

-If both both `warning` and `info` level messages are on, all the info will be printed.
+If both `warning` and `info` level messages are on, all the info will be printed.

 # Supported extensions